Welcome to YAAR! project

 Films made by young people in the YAAR! project to raise awareness about AMR

-AMR learning framework for children and young people
+NEW!
+A learning framework to support teaching and engaging children and young people about AMR.

 AMR is a growing concern for everyone.
 Solutions to face this emerging challenge will require ideas and actions from a wide range of people and significant changes in the way we use antimicrobial medicine to treat infections.
 Working with children and young people is essential to ensure that people will be able to treat and manage infections and consequently save lives in the future.
 A good understanding of AMR, its causes, effects and current strategies for mitigation is essential to enable people to engage meaningfully with the challenge and contribute to solutions.
 The YAAR! team in collaboration Wellcome’s Education team and the Drug Resistant Infections team, have developed a progressive learning framework is a resource for educators, health and research professionals to enable them to develop young peoples’ understanding of: